 9. Skills!
 The skills you’ll learn in orientation training will be useful to you beyond orientation.
 The leadership skills that you’ll acquire through being an orientation leader will help you to make a positive impact in your community, on and off campus.
-You’ll also gain facilitation skills by working with your co-leader, you orientation group, and by leading an interest day activity.
+You’ll also gain facilitation skills by working with your co-leader and your orientation group.
 You’ll build your resume while making a difference in the lives of new students.
 Sounds good to us!

 8. Learning from your peers!
 As an orientation leader, you’ll be in training sessions with students from all different divisions and backgrounds.
 Listening to the opinions and experiences of other students when discussing their time at Hampshire can be a great learning experience, and can further expand your understanding of the Hampshire community on the whole.

 6. Repeat performances!
 Love the welcome ceremony?
-Want to help introduce students to the climbing wall?
-Looking forward to a new common reading discussion?
+Want to help introduce students to the climbing wall or host a meet and greet?
 You can do it all again, and help us to make it even better!

 5. Relationship building!
 You’ll make a lot of new friends during orientation, both with your fellow leaders and the new students coming in.
 The people you meet could become lifelong friends, all because of the bond you made during the orientation program.
 (This happens ALL the time!)
 As an orientation leader, you’ll also become a part of a unique community of orientation staff, a bond that you can carry with you throughout your time at Hampshire.

 4. Perks!
-As an orientation leader, you’ll get to return to campus early, be fed by the orientation program, wear a fancy orientation leader t-shirt, AND receive a $300 stipend.
-Starting out the year with $300 is a great thing.
-Who knows, you may even get a chance to take a ride on the orientation golf cart with Josiah Litant and Jessica Ortiz.
+As an orientation leader, you’ll get to return to campus early, be fed by the orientation program, wear a fancy orientation leader t-shirt, AND receive a stipend.
+Who knows, you may even get a chance to take a ride on the orientation golf cart with Jessica Ortiz.
 What’s not to love?